 Donald returned to New Zealand in 1951 and began teaching in Dunedin.
 A move to Wellington followed where he continued to teach, whilst performing many works including those of Douglas Lilburn.

 Donald is celebrated for establishing New Zealand's first Opera Company in 1954.
 His primary goal was to "take opera to the people", ensuring that rural districts were visited as often as the city centres.
 This bold venture was kept afloat by Donald's ambition and drive - and sometimes his own pocket.
 Under Donald's management, the Opera Company was allowed a Maori cast in the production of Porgy and Bess.
-They were he first company in the world to have the Gershwin family relax its ruling that the cast be entirely Negro.
+They were the first company in the world to have the Gershwin family relax its ruling, enabling the cast to be entirely African American.
 This opera was a huge success in New Zealand and helped establish the careers of many Maori singers.

 As the Opera Company grew and prospered, Donald was able to accept opportunities such as a Government Bursary to study opera production and management at Glyndebourne.
 He was involved in the production of many significant New Zealand works including Ngaio Marsh's A Unicorn for Christmas with music by David Farquhar, performed for the Queen during the Royal Tour of New Zealand in 1963.
 In 1960, Donald was awarded an MBE for services to opera.